-In this talk, we report a nonequilibrium quantum phase transition (NQPT) in a hybrid quantum many-body system consisting of a vibrational mode of a damped nanomembrane interacting optomechanically with a cavity, whose output light couples to two internal states of an ultracold Bose gas held in an external quasi-one-dimensional box potential [1].
-For small effective membrane-atom couplings, we find that the system is in a homogeneous Bose-Einstein condensate (BEC) steady state with no membrane displacement.
+We report a nonequilibrium quantum phase transition (NQPT) in a hybrid quantum many-body system consisting of a vibrational mode of a damped nanomembrane interacting optomechanically with a cavity, whose output light couples to two internal states of an ultracold Bose gas held in an external quasi-one-dimensional box potential [1].
+For small effective membrane-atom couplings, the system is in a homogeneous Bose-Einstein condensate (BEC) steady state with no membrane displacement.
 Depending on the transition frequency between the two internal atomic states, either one or both internal states are occupied.
-By increasing the atom-membrane couplings, the system transitions to a symmetry-broken selforganized BEC phase, which is characterized by a significantly displaced membrane steady state and density wave-like BEC profiles.
-We show that this NQPT can be both discontinuous and continuous for a certain interval of transition frequencies, and is purely discontinuous outside this interval.
-Finally, we discuss further research directions.
+By increasing the atom-membrane couplings, the system transitions to a symmetry-broken self-organized BEC phase, which is characterized by a significantly displaced membrane steady state and density wave-like BEC profiles.
+This NQPT can be both discontinuous and continuous for a certain interval of transition frequencies, and is purely discontinuous outside this interval.